TIBHannover/webprotege/readme.md

 - It is also important to understand that a personal access token is only valid in the Git instance that it is created.
 You cannot use a Github created token in Gitlab ańd vica versa.
 Furthermore, you cannot use a - Gitlab created token in another Gitlab instance.
 (For instance, a gitlab.com token can not be used in git.tib.eu)
 - It should also be kept in mind that your personal access token has proper API access rights to the repository you want to clone from (Read rights) or commit into (Write rights).
 - If you are not a member of a repository, you can only clone from that repository given that it is a public one.
+- If a public repository does not provide you write access, you can fork from it and commit into the forked repository using WebProtege.
+You can later make a pull request from your forked repository to the original one.
 - The repo URI that you have to specify, should the be the http address of the repository (not the ontology file).
 - You must also specify the relative location of the ontology file in the repository with the brach, the respective directory in the file tree and the ontology file name, if the ontology file name can not be inferred from the repository name automatically.
 - If you want to create a new branch while committing, choose the original branch that you want to start from and specify the new branch's name in the text box below it.